TimBurg/MA_thesis_markdown/source/06_introduction.md

 One such case which is the one treated here arises after the extraction of an isosurface-mesh of a scalar-valued function defined on a finite-element mesh.
 The isovalue-intersections may cut the Finite-element-simplices close to corners and edges resulting in very small and possibly distorted ie. non-equilateral triangles.

-The Finite-element application considered in this work is a topology optimization with the phase-field method.
+The application considered in this work is a topology optimization with the phase-field method.
+Often a certain minimum stiffness or maximum give in a structure is required for it to perform its target application.
+Topology optimization then can yield designs that need less material or give better stiffness and hence a better performing part for the same material.

 The phase-field distinguishes material from void but has a continuous range from 0 to 1 where 0 is void and 1 is material.
 Usually then the isosurface to the value 0.5 is used to determine the boundary of the solid-body.

 ## common approaches for remeshing